Maglev: Technology

-In the public imagination, maglev often evokes the concept of an elevated monorail track with a linear motor.
-Maglev systems may be monorail or dual rail—the SCMaglev MLX01 for instance uses a trench-like track—and not all monorail trains are maglevs.
+Maglev systems may be monorail or dual rail, powered by a linear motor—the SCMaglev MLX01, for instance, uses a trench-like track—and not all monorail trains are maglevs.
 Some railway transport systems incorporate linear motors but use electromagnetism only for propulsion, without levitating the vehicle.
 Such trains have wheels and are not maglevs.
 (Note: This is the case with the Moscow Monorail—currently the only non-maglev linear motor-propelled monorail train in active service.)
 Maglev tracks, monorail or not, can also be constructed at grade or underground in tunnels.
 Conversely, non-maglev tracks, monorail or not, can be elevated or underground too.
-Some maglev trains do incorporate wheels and function like linear motor-propelled wheeled vehicles at slower speeds but levitate at higher speeds.
+Some maglev trains incorporate wheels and operate like linear-motor-propelled wheeled vehicles at slower speeds, but levitate at higher speeds.
 This is typically the case with electrodynamic suspension maglev trains.
 Aerodynamic factors may also play a role in the levitation of such trains.